rchampourlier/footprint_reducer_emails/doc/specs.md

   - Support arrows to navigate
   - Scrolling highlights a message
   - ⚙️  On <ENTER>, display the content of the highlighted message
-    - ⚙️  Build an UI component for full-screen page
     - ✅ Fix bug wrong message selected when displaying message content
-    - ✋ Fetch and display the message body
-    - ⚙️  Add body to message fixtures
-    - ❌ ~~Try and marshal real messages to files to use as fixtures~~ -> abandoned (`imap.Message` type is not marshalable)
 - 👉 _V0.1_ On <ESC>, go back to the previous screen
 - _V0.2_ Display statistics on the sender
   - Total number of emails